RossTeicher/Dental-Note-Analyzer/README.md

-# AI Dental Note Generator
+# Dental Note Generator with Expanded Treatment Options

-Includes:
-- GPT-4o in-depth note generation
-- Radiograph and Perio Chart parsing
-- Patient warning PDF export
-- Risk stratification
+Includes risk stratification, PDF generation, and options for implants, veneers, and surgical care.